seongcho1/kaggle-30days-of-ML/README.md

 In **Lesson 4 (Pipelines)**, you’ll learn a simple way to keep your data preprocessing and modeling code organized.

 You’re already a bit familiar with model validation from the Intro to Machine Learning course.
 In **Lesson 5 (Cross-Validation)**, you’ll explore a more advanced validation technique that gives a better measure of model performance.

+## 📋 Day 14 Assignment

+1. [Read this tutorial](https://notifications.google.com/g/p/AD-FnEwdUZqob8L7qpXHIj8SXJZgPZTCALY79gQ9Oq1HHQnKz9CsLrHCq5Dam4VbmuxqRRIbXVdDPRPZbDbPYBoUxuXJLkmA-E-SWVNPXWghmu5Tq8wVSQTv4RGjow5BzpnSxUUo3Mv34MBc-9akcQe-XB49wnHg5nsFm9f3a56UlOS9yBuyVxseUwGvNt8gqx-3fDdqy5iQryX4FXxhnaV9y1Jo) (from Lesson 6 of the Intermediate ML course)
+2. [Complete this exercise](https://notifications.google.com/g/p/AD-FnEwabb_uZinbvPy5w5udgGcDrQz--swsZsKQjLPdmJKrYa5Cn3Bacm3mxZbOaanqImWQOb5c4S2ZM_a2w9iqIHdRumxmmpv4gVB75Xozr7kikik9HkOEki1fSA-HRlN5qp3B2FWYdoQM_5WjOXUT9XiAB0wXQbxFYqhHwcqGV053sIlNCCagy7JMWa6INXF2v6fs9u0bXr9iHEKCZqHaAPWqmw) (from Lesson 6 of the Intermediate ML course)
+3. [Read this tutorial](https://notifications.google.com/g/p/AD-FnEz2p_O3xCi8oOz2ZfugDM6vAMSjDyLKkXW9ja2QCY6huzRCaoQkN6w4YD7qrRjMa1s5T5XPF2vINJPDq9u7vMrD4DJ_gmuXCXW-rqhdYOoQHGTLY3oyI1GsC993QKBjtbjboA0LvHZfEspSY4JIB4H274UxZtI5RvPL4CMN3HISbE76Uzw1zghisQPHfN9iu9etKuOBoiYXfD6926HiOPN2LMxRJ-je) (from Lesson 7 of the Intermediate ML course)
+4. [Complete this exercise](https://notifications.google.com/g/p/AD-FnEwIoA_yfmGqQGuzynaWDBh22f6q_AEX7w5weJOyLUg78NEgXNIbwqG2Eboz_fLYmxrrg_7CGaUAf4sQPF5oSOIQ1EPe3FMFkUEbHxrjbYqeTt9qU5ewAoXa27PAh5oOZHgKlSE3QSJV4sUKNHNBXzow_D8xPd0SH1wxBdXCZjJEX_HUyE7k0REJrATKAkWWCbm6SA6c7VWItQU8U_kUJwxDXw) (from Lesson 7 of the Intermediate ML course)

+#### 💡 What You’ll Learn

+In **Lesson 6 (XGBoost)**, you will learn how to build and optimize models with gradient boosting.
+This method dominates many Kaggle competitions and achieves state-of-the-art results on a variety of datasets.

+In **Lesson 7 (Data Leakage)**, you will learn what data leakage is and how to prevent it.
+If you don't know how to prevent it, leakage will come up frequently, and it will ruin your models in subtle and dangerous ways.
+So, this is one of the most important concepts for practicing data scientists.